ta3ag/lbd/docs/BackendTutorial/source/genobj.rst

 Generating object files
 =======================

-The previous chapters introducing the assembly code generated only.
+The previous chapters introducing the assembly code generation only.
 This chapter adding the elf obj support and verify the generated obj by objdump utility.
 With LLVM support, the cpu0 backend can generate both big endian and little endian obj files with only a few code added.